-This photo of Matt was taken on the top of Carn Llidi, very near St Davids, Pembrokeshire, where we enjoyed walking, golf, fishing and surfing together as a family.
+Matt on the top of Carn Llidi, near St Davids, where our family enjoy walking, golf, fishing and surfing.

 Our Trust Objectives

 The Matthew Elvidge Trust was formed shortly after our third son, Matthew took his own life, aged just 23, after a very short period of anxiety and depression.

 The main objective of the Trust is to increase awareness and understanding of the importance of wellbeing and good mental health and ensure that everyone and particularly young people:

 - Develop the knowledge and skills to keep mentally healthy